Let’s face it.

 3 | Older Generations Love Labeling You

 Quit complaining.
 Stop labeling millennials and start leading them.

-Okay, off my soapbox now.
+Off my soapbox now.

-Be humble at your job.
+So be humble at your job.
 Show up and be ready to work.
 Come prepared with a great attitude.
 Don’t act like you’ve got it all figured out.

 You don’t have to prove anyone wrong.

 The truth is, older generations are a little intimidated by us.
 They’re afraid that we’re so up to date with the new technology – that they don’t even know anything about.

 They are afraid of looking stupid if they ask, “What is XYZ?”